SystemSpace/Compendium/compendium.rst

   It's not as easy as it sounds.

 What's the astral plane in reference to Systemspace?
-  Depends on how the Systen implements it.
+  Depends on how the System implements it.

 Is it possible to travel through to other Systems physically?
   No, the space in which Systems reside is a higher-dimensional layer.
 There are a few programs which allow you to "walk" from System to System, but that won't work from Life.